Agnieszkalukasiak/Project2/README.md

 -	In the GitHub repository, navigate to the Settings tab
 -	From the source section drop-down menu, select the Master Branch
 -	Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here : https://agnieszkalukasiak.github.io/Project2/

 ### CREDITS ###